microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/New-MgChatMessageReply.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ATTACHMENTS <IMicrosoftGraphChatMessageAttachment1[]>: References to attached objects like files, tabs, meetings etc.
+ATTACHMENTS <IMicrosoftGraphChatMessageAttachment[]>: References to attached objects like files, tabs, meetings etc.
   - `[Content <String>]`: The content of the attachment.
 If the attachment is a rich card, set the property to the rich card object.
 This property and contentUrl are mutually exclusive.
   - `[ContentType <String>]`: The media type of the content attachment.
 It can have the following values: reference: Attachment is a link to another file.
 Populate the contentURL with the link to the object.Any contentTypes supported by the Bot Framework's Attachment objectapplication/vnd.microsoft.card.codesnippet: A code snippet. application/vnd.microsoft.card.announcement: An announcement header.
   - `[ContentUrl <String>]`: URL for the content of the attachment.
 Supported protocols: http, https, file and data.